mirage/mirage/Readme.md

 ## How to write a configuration file ?

-There are numerous example of configuration files in [mirage-skeleton][].
+There are numerous examples of configuration files in [mirage-skeleton][].
 Most of them should be fairly general and understandable, even outside the context of mirage.
-We can distinguish two part in a `config.ml`: Defining new modules and using them.
+We can distinguish two parts in a `config.ml`: Defining new modules and using them.

-In order to do define a new module, we use the `foreign` function.
-Among various arguments, it takes a module name and a type.
+In order to define a new module, we use the `foreign` function.
+Among its various arguments, it takes a module name and a type.
 The type is assembled with the DSL's combinators and the `@->` operator, which symbols a functor arrow.

 ```ocaml
 let main = foreign "Unikernel.Main" (console @-> job)